Syria offers Aleppo truce as rebels argue over talks

 Most of the disparate rebel forces fighting inside Syria have dismissed the negotiations, known as Geneva-2.

-The National Coalition, which is backed by Western and Arab powers, began a delayed meeting in Turkey on Friday to decide whether to take part.
-Their discussions were due to resume on Saturday and it remained unclear how or when they would reach a final decision.
+Exile opposition leaders in the National Coalition, which is backed by Western and Arab powers, began a delayed meeting in Turkey on Friday to decide whether to take part.
+It remained unclear how or when they would reach a final decision, however.

 "The outcome is finely balanced, but I expect a Yes vote," said a Western diplomat following the talks, adding that the United States, Britain and other Western backers had told the Coalition that a No vote would have unwelcome consequences.